AlbaOnTop/adding-perma-alias/README.md

 # Adding perma alias directly from terminal
 yes its a bit useles u could just go on ur bash file (~/.zshrc or ~/.bashrc idk what ur using) and add it manualy
-# but here's the installation steps
+# but here's how to do it
 here's what u need to do:
 1. open ur terminal (not gonna tell u how, i think u know how to)
 2. open ur terminal config file(~/.bashrc or idk search on google where it is) with ur fav text editor, u can do it with vsc using `code (path)`